maxstc/arrowz/README.md

 1. fix server telling client who they are
 2. make client structure mimic server structure
 3. make lobby resets work for client
-4. display winner after everyone dies
-5. auto reset lobby 3 seconds after everyone dies
+4. auto reset lobby 3 seconds after everyone dies
-6. nicer countdowns
+5. nicer countdowns
-7. show starting position before game start
+6. show starting position before game start
-8. menu to set settings that are stored as cookies
+7. menu to set settings that are stored as cookies
-9. cookie to reconnect
+8. cookie to reconnect
-10. cli arg to choose what port server runs on
+9. cli arg to choose what port server runs on